 Your visual acuity is measured by determining which of the figures you can still recognize from five meters away.
 The eye doctor will also check your near vision by holding a card with a similar chart on it at a distance of about 30 centimeters (12 inches).
 If necessary, this eye test can then be repeated using corrective lenses.

 Technically speaking, visual acuity is a measure of how well you can see two points as being separate.
 The closer together the points are and the further away they are from you, the more difficult this becomes.

 How else can your vision be tested?

 Vision is often assessed using other tests too.
-These include color vision tests, where you are asked to identify certain patterns in multicolored pictures.
+These include color vision tests, where you are asked to identify letters or numbers in multicolored pictures.
 Eye movement and the position of your eyes relative to one another are important too.
-In children who have a squint, for example, the relative position of their eyes is abnormal due to different abilities of their left and right eye to see clearly.
+In children who have a squint, for example, the relative position of their eyes is abnormal.
 Tests to check your field of vision are also common.

 What are visual field tests?

 Your field of vision (or visual field) is what you can see without moving your eye.
 The visual field test is done using a bowl-shaped instrument known as a perimeter.
 With your head supported by a chin rest, you focus on a fixed spot at the center of the bowl.
 Lights flash in the bowl, and may move around or become increasingly brighter.
 If you see a flash or notice a change, you press a button.
 This makes it possible to measure the borders of the areas in which you can still perceive something.
 The more areas in your field of vision are tested, the more accurate the test is – but it will then take longer as a result.
 Although visual field tests aren't painful, they can be quite tiring because you have to concentrate for a long time.